tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 A Parameterized Test will behave differently on the same data when using different `Parameter` values.

 Implementers SHOULD only present non-default `Parameter` values to a Test implementation if needed for local `Data Quality Needs`.

+#### 6.1.1 Identifying non-default `Parameter` values in reports (normative)

 When a Test is executed with non-default `Arguments` specified for `Parameters`, consumers of `Assertions` and Data Quality Reports resulting from such MUST be able to tell that non-default `Arguments` were used, and what the non-default values were.

-When a Test is Parameterized, and a value other than the default value is used for some `Parameter`, reports SHOULD identify the Tests to you using at least the `Label` (`rdfs:label`) for the Test class, in combination with the `Parameter`, and the value of the argument that replaced the `Parameter` in this specific case.
+When a Test is Parameterized, and a value other than the default value is used for some `Parameter`, reports: SHOULD identify the Tests using at least:
+- the `Label` (`rdfs:label`) for the Test class,
+- in combination with the `Parameter`,
+- and the value of the argument that replaced the `Parameter` in this specific case.

-For example: "VALIDATION_MINDEPTH_INRANGE with bdq:maximumValidDepthInMeters=1642"
+For example: "VALIDATION_MINDEPTH_INRANGE with bdq:maximumValidDepthInMeters=1642"  (Label with Parameter=non-default value).

 When a non-default `Argument` is used, a new instance of an `Implementation` linked to a new instance of a `Specification` linked to an instance of an `Argument` asserting the non-default value SHOULD be used.

-When `Assertions` are represented in RDF, an `Assertion` produced by a Test run with a non-default `Argument` value MUST NOT be linked to the instance of the `Specification` with the `Argument` with the default value, but MUST be linked to novel instances of `Implementation`, `Specification`, and `Argument`, such that a query on the `Assertion` can identify what `Argument` value was used for the `Parameter` to produce the `Assertion`.
+When `Assertions` are represented in RDF an `Assertion` produced by a Test run with a non-default `Argument` value
+- MUST NOT be linked to the instance of the `Specification` with the `Argument` with the default value,
+- MUST be linked to novel instances of `Implementation`, `Specification`, and `Argument`, such that a query on the `Assertion` can identify what `Argument` value was used for the `Parameter` to produce the `Assertion`.
 It is the novel instances of these classes that provides the non-default value for software consumers.

+#### 6.1.2 Identifying non-default `Parameter` values in `Response.comment` (normative)

 When a non-default `Argument` is used, a `Response.comment` SHOULD include the `Parameter` and the non-default value.
 This provides the non-default value for human consumers.

+#### 6.1.3 Expectations for Tests with `Parameters` (normative)

-Implementers MUST NOT produce Test `Implementations` identified by the same identifiers that only implement non-default `Parameter` values.
-An implementation of a Test MUST support the Test execution with the default `Parameter` values, and MAY optionally support other `Parameter` values.
-Provided `Parameters` MUST NOT change the behavior of the Test to depart from the `bdqffdq:Specification` `hasExpectedResponse`. `Parameters` MUST only change the behavior of the Test as specified in the `bdqffdq:Specification` `hasExpectedResponse`.
+An implementation of a Test:
+- MUST support the Test execution with the default `Parameter` values.
+- MAY optionally support other `Parameter` values.
+- Provided `Parameters` MUST NOT change the behavior of the Test to depart from the `Specification` `hasExpectedResponse`.
+- `Parameters` MUST only change the behavior of the Test as specified in the `Specification` `hasExpectedResponse`.

+#### 6.1.4 Test departures from specifications (normative)

+An implementation of a Test that, by design, has a behavior that departs from the `Specification` `hasExpectedResponse` MUST be identified by different identifiers than the BDQ Test from which it departs.

+An implementation of a parameterized Test that only supports non-default `Parameter` values MUST be identified by different identifiers than the BDQ Test that supports the default `Parameter` values.
+For example, an implementation of VALIDATION_LICENSE_STANDARD that does not support the default bdq:sourceAuthority "Creative Commons 4.0 Licenses or CC0", but only supports a different source authority is not the same test as VALIDATION_LICENSE_STANDARD, and must be identified by a different identifier.

+#### 6.1.3 Further guidance on `Parameters` and `Arguments` (non-normative)

 See also the [Test Parameters](../../guide/users/index.md#34-test-parameters-non-normative) section in the [User's Guide)](../../guide/users/index.md) for further guidance on `Parameters` and `Arguments`.